WHEELER CORRECTIONAL FACILITY

 - ALLEGATION Submitted via GPS public submission form Recorded by GPS: Apr 21, 2026INCIDENT — WHEELER CORRECTIONAL FACILITY: An inmate was stabbed in the chest in dorm 8m4 at Wheeler Correctional Facility.
 A life flight helicopter…Read source →

-- ALLEGATION Submitted via GPS public submission form Recorded by GPS: Mar 7, 2026TIP — WHEELER CORRECTIONAL FACILITY: [AI-detected via Telegram relay] Report of serious violence at Wheeler facility.
+- ALLEGATION Submitted via GPS public submission form Incident: Mar 7, 2026TIP — WHEELER CORRECTIONAL FACILITY: [AI-detected via Telegram relay] Report of serious violence at Wheeler facility.
 Source indicates 'blood on blood' suggesting a…Read source →

 - OBSERVATION According to Migrated From Case Recorded by GPS: May 8, 2026Report of serious violence at Wheeler facility.
 Source indicates 'blood on blood' suggesting a stabbing or violent altercation, with life flight h…